-The following function defines the single-step transition rules.
-The first rule is saying that given a variable at control position, we need to lookup its corresponding value from current environment.
-If the value is a closure, then we take the environment from the closure as the environment of the new state, and use the lambda term as control of the new state.
+The following function defines the single-step transitions.
+The first transition is saying that given a variable at the control position, we need to lookup its corresponding value from current environment.
+If the value is a closure, then we use the environment of the closure as the environment of the new state, and use the lambda term as control of the new state.
 If the value is an integer, then we just use it as control of the next state.

 The second and third rules are handling primitive operations.
-We use term at the first position as control of next state, and generate a new continuation which records the operation, the second argument and current continuation.
-The fourth rule happens when we have an integer as control, and have an
+We use the term at the left-hand side as control of the next state, and generate a new continuation which saves the operation, the rest of the arguments and current continuation.
+The fourth rule applies when we have an integer as control, and an

 Op continuation holds the second argument.
 Then we transfer the control to the second argument and save the integer of first arugment.
 The fifth rule is just doing the arithmetic when we have both integers of the first and second arugments.

 Handling application applies the rules 6, 7, 8 and 9.
-As we said before, the rule 6 generates a new continuation
+As we mentioned before, the rule 6 constructs a new continuation

-Ar which means it holds the second term of application expression.
-In rule 7, when we have a lambda term as control, then we may start evaluate the second term saved in
+Ar which holds the second term of the application.
+In rule 7, when we have a lambda term as control, then we start evaluating the second term that is saved in

-Ar, as well as save the lambda term in
+Ar, as well as save the lambda term to

-x is the variable name of lambda term.
-And the value is a closure if we have a lambda term comes from the second position, or the value is just an integer.
+x is the variable name of lambda term, and the value is a closure if we have a lambda term comes from the second position, otherwise the value is just an integer.

 The states except we described above are all illegal state, we raise an exception.